Sugar Hill, Georgia: Media

 As part of the Metro Atlanta area, Sugar Hill's primary network-affiliated television stations are WXIA-TV (NBC), WANF (CBS), WSB-TV (ABC), and WAGA-TV (Fox).
 WGTV is the local station of the statewide Georgia Public Television network and is a PBS member station.

-Sugar Hill is served by the Gwinnett Daily Post, which is the most widely distributed newspaper in Sugar Hill as well as Gwinnett county's legal organ.
+Sugar Hill is served by the North Gwinnett Voice and Gwinnett Daily Post, which is the most widely distributed newspaper in Sugar Hill as well as Gwinnett county's legal organ.
 The Atlanta Journal-Constitution is also distributed in Sugar Hill.
 The weekly Gwinnett Herald served Sugar Hill from 1871 until 1885.

 Infrastructure

 Roads and freeways

-Sugar Hill's major road is State Route 20, which travels through Sugar Hill in a general northwest-southeast direction, going southeast into the adjoining city of Buford and northwest into Forsyth County.
+Sugar Hill's major road is State Route 20, which travels through Sugar Hill in a general northwest–southeast direction, going southeast into the adjoining city of Buford and northwest into Forsyth County.
 The nearest interstates are I-985 and I-85, which are both accessible via State Route 20 in Buford.